-To further enhance the utility of ADNI T1-weighted screening and baseline MR images to the scientific community, Heckemann et al [226] automatically segmented images of 816 healthy elderly, MCI, and AD patients in the ADNI database.
+To further enhance the utility of ADNI T1-weighted screening and baseline MR images to the scientific community, Heckemann et al[226] automatically segmented images of 816 healthy elderly, MCI, and AD patients in the ADNI database.
 They used the MAPER approach to generate WM, GM and CSF labels in 83 regions from the raw ADNI data with the aim of reducing future computation times.
 The automatic segmentations were in strong agreement with independent atlas-subset based segmentations of the target images, making this work a highly significant contribution to the repository.

-Although LONI acts as the ADNI data repository, the DPC is responsible for developing policy around data access and publication, granting access to the data to investigators around the world, and reviewing publications that result from this data use.
-Briefly, members of the scientific community can apply for access to ADNI data for either research or teaching purposes and must submit a data use agreement (available at: http://adni.loni.ucla.edu/wp-content/uploads/ how to apply/ADNI Data Use Agreement.pdf) for approval.
-As of April 2011, 1590 data applications from across the world had been approved, predominantly from academia, but also from the biotechnology, pharmaceutical, and other industries.
+Although LONI acts as the ADNI data repository, the DPC is responsible for developing policy around publication, granting access to the data to investigators around the world, and reviewing publications that result from this data use.
+Briefly, members of the scientific community can apply for access to ADNI data for either research or teaching purposes and must submit a data use agreement (available at:

+ttp://adni.loni.usc.edu/wp-content/uploads/how_to_apply/

+ADM_Dutu_Use_Agreement.pdf) for approval.
+Several

+thousand data applications from across the world had been approved, predominantly from academia, but also from the biotechnology, pharmaceutical, and other industries.
 Part of the data use agreement requires applicants to include certain language in manuscripts prepared from ADNI data, including citing "for the Alzheimer's Disease Neuroimaging Initiative" as an ADNI group acknowledgment, and the recognition of ADNI's role in data gathering in the Methods section and of ADNI's funding in the Acknowledgments.
 Manuscripts must be submitted for approval to the DPC before publication.
-The full publication policy can be found at: http://adni.loni.ucla.edu/ wp-content/uploads/how_to_apply/ADNI_DSP_Policy.pdf.
+The full publication policy can be found at:

-The role of the DPC in this step is primarily to check that manuscripts are compliant with ADNI publication policy, and not to provide a scientific peer review.
+WADNEDSP_Policy pdf.
+The role of the DPC in this step

+is primarily to check that manuscripts are compliant with ADNI publication policy, and not to provide a scientific peer review.
 Papers found to be noncompliant are returned to the authors for editing and can subsequently be resubmitted for approval.
 This process is primarily designed to track, tabulate, and standardize the publication of manuscripts using ADNI data.